 - 1, 2 Fizzle.
 Despite scary noises the weapon is still functional.
-Work out - Misfire.
+Work out the attacks as usual. - Misfire.
 The gun fails to go off no shots at all hit this turn.
-Disregard all hits this turn. - Ka-boom!
+3 Disregard all hits this turn. - Ka-boom!
 The weapon explodes destroying itself and mortally surprising its crew.
 The Helblaster stand is removed as a casualty.
 No hits are struck against the enemy unless the exploding Helblaster is shooting at a charging foe, in which case 6 hits are automatically inflicted.
 Make armour saves as for ordinary Helblaster hits.

 A Helblaster can shoot at charging enemies in the usual manner (see Shooting).
 In this case the crew will fire at the shortest possible range to maximise the number of shots against the target.
-Note: in the event of the Helblaster exploding 6 hits are Skirmisher stands never count as part of the unit's formation inflicted on the charging enemy unit as described above when determining whether they move at full or half pace, so no Helblasters are extremely dangerous to charge... for everyone
+Note: in the event of the Helblaster exploding 6 hits are when determining whether they move at full or half pace, so no Helblasters are extremely dangerous to charge... for everyone